jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

     If the second server is on a different host, you must also pass an argument for the host name as follows:

         mvn wildfly:deploy [-Dwildfly.hostname=OTHERHOST] -Dwildfly.port=10090
-    _Note: If you test with more than two servers, repeat the command, replacing the unique node name and unique port offset for each server._
+    _Note: If you test with more than two servers, repeat the command, replacing the unique port offset for each server._
 6. This deploys `service/target/jboss-cluster-ha-singleton-service.jar` to the running instance of the additional server.

 7. To verify the application deployed to each server instance, check the server logs.
-All instances should have the following message:
+The first instance should have the following message:

         INFO  [org.wildfly.clustering.server] (remote-thread--p2-t1) WFLYCLSV0003: localhost elected as the singleton provider of the jboss.quickstart.ha.singleton.timer service

+   The first server instance will also have messages like the following:

+        INFO  [class org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 4) HASingletonTimer: Info=HASingleton timer @localhost <timestamp>
+        INFO  [class org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 5) HASingletonTimer: Info=HASingleton timer @localhost <timestamp>

-   Only `EAP7_HOME_1` will have this message:
+   The other servers will have the message:

-        INFO  [org.wildfly.clustering.server] (ServerService Thread Pool -- 67) WFLYCLSV0001: This node will now operate as the singleton provider of the jboss.quickstart.ha.singleton.timer service
-1
+        WFLYSRV0010: Deployed "jboss-cluster-ha-singleton-service.jar" (runtime-name : "jboss-cluster-ha-singleton-service.jar")

-8. The timer on the started node will log a message every 10 seconds.
+8. The timer started on the server instance will log a message every 10 seconds.
 If you stop the `EAP7_HOME_1` server, you see messages in the `EAP7_HOME_2` server console indicating it is now the singleton provider.

-9. If you prefer to use a special node, the election-policy can be used.
+        WFLYCLSV0003: localhost elected as the singleton provider of the jboss.quickstart.ha.singleton.timer service INFO  [class org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.HATimerService] (MSC service thread 1-5) Start HASingleton timer service 'org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.HATimerService'
+        INFO  [org.infinispan.remoting.transport.jgroups.JGroupsTransport] (Incoming-2,ee,localhost) ISPN000094: Received new cluster view for channel server: [localhost|2] (1) [localhost]
+        INFO  [class org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 1) HASingletonTimer: Info=HASingleton timer @localhost <timestamp>
+        INFO  [class org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 2) HASingletonTimer: Info=HASingleton timer @localhost <timestamp>

-   In the example, the node with the name `EAP7_HOME_1` will be used as master, if it is available.
-   If it has failed or shutdown, any other node will be used.
+9. In the example, the `EAP7_HOME_1` instance used as master, if it is available.
+If it has failed or shutdown, any other service instance will be used.

 Undeploy the Archive